 Hey, look up!
 There’s hope.
 If you’re already dating an Egyptian, understanding each other can make things work.
 Successful foreigner-Egyptian love stories can last for years, and some even end up in marriage.
 You can check out our TrulyAfrican success stories if you’re looking for some inspiration!

-Intercultural dating can be quite an adventurous and exciting experience because it opens avenues to get educated about distinctly different lifestyles from yours.
+Dating Egyptian singles or intercultural dating in general can be quite an adventurous and exciting experience because it opens avenues to get educated about distinctly different lifestyles from yours.
 At its core, dating is really about understanding your quirks and perks, and that of your partner, too.
 No matter what tricks or pickup lines you get, what is more important is understanding your partner from the perspective of their background and experiences, and figuring out what makes them tick and what doesn’t.

 Intercultural dating goes beyond having butterflies in your stomach – it takes a lot of conscious effort to make it work.
 If you’re taking that bold step, we’re rooting for you, and we’re here to make that journey as easy and as exciting as possible!

 We hope this article has given you enough insight into figuring out what makes your Egyptian partner act the way they do.